bphall/react_play/README.md

-simple room app with light on and off, and thermostat
+Simple React room app with light on and off, and thermostat.